 Following a Sequential Path

 Your instructor decides whether to enforce a sequential path through the content in a learning module or allow you to open pages in any order.
 For example, your instructor sets up a learning module on astronomy.
-This unit walks you through a series of articles about astronomy, displays media files, and finally presents an assessment about the information covered.
+This unit walks you through a series of articles about astronomy, displays media files, and finally presents an assessment of the information covered.
 You must move through the contents in this order if the sequential path is enforced.
 You will know if there is a set path because only the link immediately following the page you are viewing is available.
 If the sequential path is not enforced, all the links are available.

 Navigating Within Learning Modules